 For one thing, I consider that the protected areas are probably too small to be fully effective - 50% of MPAs in EU waters measure less than 30km2 and most are below 5km2.
 This is a particular problem for marine mammals and birds, which are among the most mobile of all animals.
-I am not just talking about the annual 80,000km global migration of the Arctic tern between the Arctic and Southern Ocean, or the 22,000km migratory movements of the gray whale in the Pacific - many other marine species are extremely mobile too.
+I am not just talking about the annual 80,000km global migration of the Arctic tern between the Arctic ation of the Arctic tern between the Arctic and Southern Ocean, or the 22,000km migratory movements of the gray whale in the Pacific - many other marine species are extremely mobile too.